rapaktech/email-api/README.md

-# Integrating to 3rd Party Systems
+# An API that uses Nodemailer to send emails to a client